akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 # Create an association type

 :::info
 You must have permission to create an association type from the PIM.
-Association types must contain at least one letter.
 :::

 ## Create a 1-way association type